HolyBlackCat/cpp-tutorials/language/02_basics/09_if_else.md

 C++ doesn't have any *official* rules of how things should be indented, and this tutorial shows one of the popular styles.

-Additionally, some people put `{` at the end of the previous line, and some don't (like myself).
+Some people put `{` at the end of the previous line, and some don't (like myself).

 Different people use different number of spaces for each indentation level, 4 spaces is a popular option.

 Indentation is usually performed by pressing the <kbd>Tab</kbd> key (instead of repeatedly hitting <kbd>Space</kbd>), but whether <kbd>Tab</kbd> inputs an actual Tab character or a bunch of spaces should be configurable in your IDE.
 It's matter of preference.

+## Exercise

+Create a program that lets you input the current temperature, and describes how hot or cold it feels.
+Include 3 or 4 different responses.